CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 ## Screen Blank/ No picture (sound still functioning, rad meter light on)

-Sometimes the screen can fail to light if the pip-boy hasnt been rebooted in a while or if theres a small bug etc. Most of the time it can be fixed following the steps provided in the [troubleshooting](https://github.com/beaverboy-12/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/blob/main/Individual%20Guides/Basic%20device%20Info%20and%20Troubleshooting.md)
+Sometimes the screen can fail to light if the pip-boy hasn't been rebooted in a while or if theres a small bug etc. Most of the time it can be fixed following the steps provided in the [troubleshooting](https://github.com/beaverboy-12/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/blob/main/Individual%20Guides/Basic%20device%20Info%20and%20Troubleshooting.md)